 - 8. The recent litigation over this area of the law has been generated in large measure by lessors' attempts to "sweeten," rather than preserve, the deal made in the lease.
 The lessor's demand comes as an apparent surprise at the time of the proposed transfer.
 Consideration should be given to requiring an express lease clause to support a lessor's demand for participation in bonus value profit by increase in rent or otherwise.
 If the express provision is present, it has been negotiated and provided for at the time the lease is entered into.
-The express provision converts the demand from a surprise into one of the reasonable expectations of the parties.
-However, a prohibition against a lessor's demand for money in exchange for consent might create more problems than it solves.
-It could deter legitimate compromises, and it could create difficult litigation over motivations.
-These problems are mentioned in Study Section XIV above. - 9.
-Specific requirements or conditions for a leasehold transfer by the tenant, expressly agreed to by the parties in the lease, should be free from attack as unreasonable, unless and until the lessor exercises the lock-in remedy pursuant to Cal.
-Civ.
-Code Section 1951.4. - 10.
+The express provision converts the demand from a surprise into one of the reasonable expectations of the parties - 9.
+Specific standards or conditions for a leasehold transfer by the tenant, expressly agreed to by the parties in the lease, should be presumed to be reasonable.
+If there is a later dispute over reasonableness, the tenant should have the burden of proving that the challenged standard or condition is unreasonable at the time and in the manner it is applied. - 10.
 A lessor's right to elect to recover possession of the premises when a tenant proposes a leasehold transfer, expressly agreed to by the parties in the lease, should not be considered an unreasonable restraint on alienation nor a violation of the covenant of good faith and fair dealing.

-11. A lessor's right to receive part or all of the profit generated by a leasehold transfer by a tenant, expressly agreed to by the parties in the lease, should not be considered an unreasonable restraint on alienation nor a violation of the covenant of good faith and fair dealing.
+11. A lessor's right to receive part or all of the profit generated by a leasehold transfer by a tenant, expressly agreed to by the parties in the lease, should not considered an unreasonable restraint on alienation nor a violation of the covenant of good faith and fair dealing.